jorgebucaran/hyperapp/docs/README.md

 The view describes your application user interface as a function of the state and actions.
 This function is called every time we need to re-render because the state has changed.

-The `h()` function returns a [virtual node](vnodes.md), a lightweight object that describes a DOM tree.
-Hyperapp consumes this object to update the DOM.

 ```js
 const view = (state, actions) => h("h1", {}, "Hello World!")
 ```

+The `h()` function returns a [virtual node](vnodes.md), a lightweight object that describes a DOM tree.
+Hyperapp consumes this object to update the DOM.

-We use [JSX](https://facebook.github.io/jsx/) in examples throughout the documentation for familiarity, but you are not required to use it!
+We use [JSX](https://facebook.github.io/jsx/) in examples throughout the documentation for familiarity, but you are not required to use it at all!

 Alternatives include [hyperx](https://github.com/choojs/hyperx), [t7](https://github.com/trueadm/t7) and [@hyperapp/html](https://github.com/hyperapp/html).